 Nominee – Exped Tribe

-In order to adhere to the fundamental principle of “Leave No Trace”, while still being able to explore harsh environments, Exped Tribe proposes to evacuate waste from the mountains using commercial drones.
+In order to adhere to the fundamental principle of “Leave No Trace”, while still being able to explore harsh environments, Exped Tribe proposes a solution to remove waste from mountain areas using commercial drones.
 Upon testing current technologies and their feasibility, the organisation wants to define best practices and create guidelines for adventure tour operators and expedition companies at a global level to evacuate generated waste without relying on helicopters, manpower or animal power.

 Vision, goals and objectives